keberwein/blscrapeR/README.md

 [![Build Status](https://travis-ci.org/keberwein/blscrapeR.png?branch=master)](https://travis-ci.org/keberwein/blscrapeR) [![CRAN\_Status\_Badge](https://www.r-pkg.org/badges/version/blscrapeR)](http://www.r-pkg.org/badges/version/blscrapeR) [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 Designed to be a tidy API wrapper for the Bureau of Labor Statistics (BLS.)
 The package has additional functions to help parse, analyze and visualize the data.
-The package utalizes "tidyverse" concepts for internal functionality and encourages the use of those concepts with the output data.
+The package utilizes "tidyverse" concepts for internal functionality and encourages the use of those concepts with the output data.

 Install
 -------